vsrinivas/fuchsia/gce/README.md

 tools: `make-fuchsia-vol` that is a host tool in the build, and `gcloud` which is the command like client for Google Cloud.

-The scripts are usable via `gce` when you have sourced `env.sh`, and via `//scripts/gce/gce` as an executable bash script.
+The scripts are usable via `//scripts/gce/gce` as an executable bash script.

 ## Prerequisites